Deposit your thesis in ResearchSpace

 • A research masters with a thesis of at least 90 points

-Dissertations, research essays, research portfolios and research projects are not deposited.
+Taught masters, dissertations, research essays, research portfolios and research projects are not deposited in ResearchSpace.

 Is your thesis ready to deposit?

 • Do you need an embargo?
-Your thesis will be made openly available in the University repository ResearchSpace unless an embargo is applicable to your thesis.
+Unless an embargo is approved by SGS, your thesis will be made openly available in ResearchSpace.
 An embargo may be applicable if your thesis contains sensitive or restricted information.
-Refer to the embargoes section below.
+For more information, refer to the embargoes section below.

 • Have you removed the wording “for examination” from your title page?
-See the following title page examples:
+See the following title page examplar.

 Thesis deposit process